-As previously described, the City implemented GASB 68 during the current year for its pension plan.
-As permitted by the standard, the City elected to use a measurement date to value the net pension liability and related deferred inflows and outflows as of September 30, 2014, one year prior to the reporting date.
+The City has elected to use a measurement date to value the net pension liability and related deferred inflows and outflows as of September 30, 2015, one year prior to the reporting date.
 The City's Pension Plans do not issue separate financial statements.
-Therefore, the disclosures required by GASB 67 as of September 30, 2015, are also included below.
+Therefore, the disclosures required by GASB 67 as of September 30, 2016, are also included below.